Jenna404/Predicting-listed-car-prices/README.md

 Steps in the project:

 - Data cleaning, feature engineering, scaling, EDA
-- Hyper parameter tuning and model selection: Linear regression, XGBoost, Random forest, Ridge, Gradient Boosted, Kernel Ridge, Bagging, Adaptive Boost, Multiple Layer Perceptron
+- Hyper parameter tuning and model selection: Linear regression, XGBoost, Random forest, Gradient Boosted
-- Other model tests: stacking regressor, feature importance, feature selection and extraction (PCA LDA KPCA)
+- Other model tests: feature importance, feature selection and extraction
 - Method of evaluation: RMSE
 - Gradient Boosted model did the best on this dataset to predict car prices.